Research@RSIS Newsletter Feedback Form

 Sources of Small States’ Influence in International Economic Negotiations

-Dr Kaewkamol Pitakdumrongkit Assistant Professor and Deputy Head of Centre for Multilateralism Studies
+Dr Kaewkamol Pitakdumrongkit Senior Fellow and Head of Centre for Multilateralism Studies

 Dr Kaewkamol Pitakdumrongkit

 Asst Prof Kaewkamol Pitakdumrongkit, Deputy Head of the Centre for Multilateralism Studies, has received the Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 1 grant of $84,705.91 for a 36-month study which investigates the sources of small states’ influence in international economic negotiations.
 It also introduces a new way of conceptualising small states' power in the context of international negotiations.
 It employs Asia-focused case studies of the Asian Infrastructure Investment Bank and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, and in reference to Asian small states such as Singapore and Bahrain.